example42/example42.github.io/_drafts/2018-07-16-prevent_facter_fork_bombs.md

     $role=$(ldapsearch -b 'cn=role, cn=$(hostname) ou=Servers, dc=example42, cd=com' -h ldapmaster.example42.com -l 3600
     echo "role=$role"

-What happens if your LDAP server is not available, slowly responding of available over a highly saturated network link?
+What happens if your LDAP server is not available, slowly responding or available over a highly saturated network link only?

 Facter will take long time to collect all information.
 This can even lead to a timeout.